About Bernie

 Bernie grew up in North Carolina and went to NC State University where he earned a degree in Wood and Paper Science.
 After a few years in the corporate world, he decided he’d rather commute with a mule than a Volvo.

-In his thirties, he rode his mule Woody 13 months across America, capturing glimpses few have slowed to document.
-He wrote 2 books about that voyage which you can find in the RiverEarth.com General Store.
+In his thirties, he rode his mule Woody thirteen months across America, capturing glimpses few have slowed to document.
+He wrote two books about that voyage which you can find in the RiverEarth.com General Store.

-Since then he has logged thousands of miles more miles by mule and wagon.
+Since then he has traveled thousands of more miles by mule and wagon.
 PBS North Carolina and “Our State” magazine joined Bernie and his mule Polly for one of these trips.
 That episode, “Mule Rider”, won an Emmy Award.

 The “Lost Sea Expedition” series